You’ll have access to a wide array of conventional and government products, as well as bank portfolio products and programs. • Participate in an

 Most underwriters work full time.

-Employment of insurance underwriters is projected to decline 11 percent from 2014 to 2024.
+Employment of insurance underwriters is projected to decline 11 percent over the next ten years.
 Automated underwriting software allows workers to process applications more quickly than before, reducing the need for underwriters.
 As this technology improves, more underwriting decisions can be made automatically.
 However, there still will be a need for underwriters to evaluate automated recommendations, particularly in complex or specific fields, such as marine insurance.

 Job opportunities should be best for those with a background in finance and strong computer and analytical skills.